Sullivans International - Yarn Supplier

 Green flags

-• Third-party certifications: OEKO-TEX®, GRS, BSCI, RWS/RAS where relevant
+• Third-party certs where your market requires them: OEKO-TEX®, GRS, BSCI, RWS/RAS

-• Sample policy with defined timeline (e.g. 7 business days)
+• Published sample lead time (e.g. 7 business days)

-Never skip sampling for new SKUs or colors.
+Never skip sampling for a new SKU, new factory, or new colorway.

-• Hand feel matches target market (softness, elasticity)
+Hand feel Softness, elasticity vs. your target market

-• Color under D65 lighting vs. your approval standard
+Color D65 or agreed light source vs. approval standard

-For OEM colors, approve a lab dip before bulk dyeing.
-Keep signed approval records.
+For custom colors, approve a lab dip before bulk dyeing and keep signed approval on file.

-Step 4: Negotiate MOQ, Price & Lead Time
+Step 4: Negotiate MOQ, Price, and Lead Time

 Stock colors (acrylic bulk) 100–500 kg per color